 My son was diagnosed with cortical visual impairment (CVI) as a newborn in 2011, before he came home from the children’s hospital neonatal intensive care unit.
 Like many kids who have CVI, he had a stroke.
 Or more specifically, hypoxic ischemic encephalopathy, HIE.
-His birth experience meant absorbing the diagnoses of infant stroke and CVI, as well as the unknown that goes along with that, because CVI is not a stand alone diagnosis.
+His birth experience meant absorbing the diagnoses of infant stroke and CVI, as well as the great unknown that goes along with that, because CVI is not a stand alone diagnosis.
 The doctors, neurologists, called it cortical blindness.
 This was a day or two after hearing the heart breaking words infant stroke for the first time, a phrase that is not comprehensible in the moment.
 Cortical blindness, the neurologist said.
 Because his impairment involves the brain, and not the eye itself, there is nothing you can do.
 Instead the doctor should have said, Because his visual impairment involves the brain – there is so much you can do.
 This should be the message to all parents whose child receives a diagnosis of CVI.
 Continue reading “CVI Parents have three problems”

 Preparing for our trip to Pittsburgh was more emotional than anticipated.
 Not the routine gathering and packing of things, but sifting through medical reports to provide background on my son’s experience coming into this world.
 Early on I assembled a binder divided into sections – hospitals, early intervention clinics, along with a dozen others – for collecting the medical and therapy reports that would accumulate in time.
 Jasper is nearly two years old.
 His baby book remains incomplete, lines left blank for milestones he did not reach on time, empty squares where photos should be.
 Instead the priority is managing this medical book, rearranging, expanding, updating.
 Consulting the book is emotional.
 Gathering those early reports is particularly difficult.
 Remembering, reliving.
 Reading about my newborn son in cold medical jargon is a harsh reminder of how difficult our beginning was.